What is hair regrowth treatment?

 Hair loss is a condition that affects millions of people around the world.
 There are many different types of hair loss, but the most common is male pattern baldness.
 This is a type of genetic hair loss that affects men, usually in middle age.
-In fact 50% of men over 50 suffer from this kind of hair loss.
+In fact, up to 50% of men over 50 experience this kind of hair loss.
 But with certain treatments, it can be reversed.

 How do I know if I have male pattern baldness?

 Male pattern baldness is recognisable by the pattern of hair loss it creates.
 Men suffering from this condition lose the hair from the front and top of their head.
 This leaves a U-shape of hair around the sides to the crown of the head.
 It is less common for male pattern baldness to lead to hair loss at the back or sides of the head.

 For this reason, it is easy to distinguish male pattern baldness from other types of hair loss.
 Some types of hair loss are temporary, and lead to hair regrowth on their own.
 Other types are permanent, and more severe than male pattern baldness.
 Alopecia universalis, for instance, is a type of hair loss that leads to the loss of all of the hair on the head and body.